-

 We also value the old iron far more than the modern iron.
 Its imperfection by modern metallurgical standards - the porosity, the roughness - is part of why old tetsubin make far better water than modern ones.
 There are a variety of antique iron types, the oldest (and best for water) being sand iron.
 Because Japan has no domestic iron mines, they would gather iron by dragging magnets on riverbeds—a slow process that made iron more treasured in Japan than elsewhere in the world.
 A tetsubin was one of a few rare iron implements that most families would own.

-3. Spout.
-We value a smooth pour, either heavy for bowl tea, or light for gong fu.
+Spout.
+We value a smooth pour, either heavy for bowl tea, or lighter for gong fu.
 A rare subset of tetsubin do both well.
-With experience one can know how well a spout is likely to pour from looking at it, both from its shape and the state of corrrosion or damage to the spout tip.
+With experience one can know how well a spout is likely to pour from looking at it, from its shape, the type of iron, and the state of corrosion or damage to the spout tip.
 It is incredibly difficult to make an excellent spout, both in its essential shape and in casting, as casting errors most easily show up in the spout.

 With Cha Dao being mostly a feminine practice we try to find tetsubin that are more feminine or at least neutral.
-As you will see even from our selection, tetsubin tend to be very masculine.
+As you will see even from our selection, tetsubin tend to more masculine.
 It is also important to select kettles that can show up in harmony with tea ceremony, especially for a generally western audience.
+Along with poor craftsmanship and bad proportions, there are some goofy looking tetsubin out there.

 There are a long list of other details to keep an eye out for: the type of iron (Wax cast?
 Sand cast?
 Sand iron?
 Modern casting?), holes and leaks and repairs, the quality of the lid and button, the state of the interior (rusty?
 Mineral buildup?
 Lacquered?), whether the handle stands up, silver spouts, silver details on handles or the tetsubin itself, to name a few.